Ask99Ayush/AWS-Cloud-Club-KIET/README.md

 ---

-## 🗂️ What You’ll Find in This Repo
+🗂️ What You’ll Find in This Repo

-- 📋 Event summaries & schedules
+📋 Event summaries, agendas & schedules
-- 📚 Learning resources & references
+📚 Curated learning resources & references
-- 💻 Hands-on labs & commands
+💻 Hands-on labs, commands & demos
-- 📄 Reusable templates for future events
+📄 Reusable documentation templates for future events 🗃️ Year-wise organized event records
 ---

 ## 🧭 How to Add New Events (Future-Proof)